 The top 5 weekend getaways one hour from Toronto

 Weekend getaways from Toronto in the one hour driving range are perfect for when you want to maximize your R&R time.
-There are tons of places just outside the city where you can kick back at an old inn before exploring the delights of small town Ontario.
+There are tons of places just outside the city where you can kick back at an old inn before exploring the delights of small-town Ontario.

 Here are my picks for the top weekend getaways one hour from Toronto.

-The Hammer is gaining more and more love from Torontonians these days, not only for its growing culinary and arts scenes, but also for its breathtaking waterfalls.
+The Hammer is gaining more and more love from Torontonians every day, not only for its growing culinary and arts scenes, but also for its breathtaking waterfalls.
 A perfect way to escape the Toronto bustle for a weekend is a quick drive out to Hamilton for a self-guided waterfall tour.
-Totally Instagram-worthy.

 An antiquer's dream getaway is a weekend in Aberfoyle.
 Famous for its Antique Market, this is a great place to stock up on one-of-a-kind finds for your home while enjoying the old-timey feel of the town itself.
 After your vintage hunt, refuel at the Aberfoyle Mill Restaurant, check out the farmers' market, and crash at a hotel in nearby Guelph.